cosmoskaluga/dmitrii.github.io/_pages/cv.md

 ======
 * B.S. in Applied Mathematics and Physics, Moscow Institute of Physics and Technology, 2013-2017
 * M.S. in Applied Mathematics and Physics, Moscow Institute of Physics and Technology, 2017-2019
-* Ph.D in Life Sciences, Double-degree program between Skolkovo Institute of Science and Technology (Russia) and Ben-Gurion University of the Negev (Israel), 2019-2023
+* Ph.D in Life Sciences, Dual-degree program between Skolkovo Institute of Science and Technology (Russia) and Ben-Gurion University of the Negev (Israel), 2019-2023

 Research experience
 ======